LandscapingEasy Plants for Utah that Don’t Need a Lot of Water

 Evergreen Trees

 You’ll probably recognize this Utah native plant, as it’s one that is often used.
 It’s a great choice for a Christmas tree, and grows large, while only needing water about three times a month.
+Not only does this plant survive Utah’s hot, dry summers, but it maintains its pristine beauty through the winter months, making it a staple of Utah’s landscape.

 Building a drought tolerant yard can take time, but in Utah, where droughts happen nearly every year, it’s worth the effort.
 We’re sharing a few of our favorite drought resistant plants for Utah yards, and we bet there are some you’ve never heard of before.